Best built-in oven brands

 Article 1 of 7

-As well as testing 50 ovens a year across all the major built-in oven brands, we also regularly survey thousands of Which? members to find out what they think of their ovens, and whether they've experienced any problems.
+As well as testing more than 50 ovens a year across all the major built-in oven brands, we also regularly survey thousands of Which? members to find out what they think of their ovens, and whether they've experienced any problems.
 That means we know which brands make ovens that stick to the right temperature and cook your food evenly.

 We also know which brands are likely to leave you regretting your purchase – those where, for example, the fan might fail, the door won't close properly or the oven simply won't heat up at all.
 And, of course, there are those that will burn the corners of your biscuits or leave you with a half-baked sponge.

-From AEG to Zanussi and Bosch to Neff, we've built up an unrivalled knowledge of the different oven brands available and how reliable they are - and we've found that the priciest options aren't always the best.
+From AEG to Zanussi and Bosch to Neff, we've built up an unrivalled knowledge of the various oven brands and how reliable they are – and we've found that the priciest options aren't always the best.
 Read on to see how the big brands stack up against each other or, if you want to skip straight to the ovens that have most impressed us, head to our pick of the best built-in ovens.

 Built-in oven brands rated